dymaczew/OnTheEdge/EdgeDeviceLab.md

 Follow the instruction working in the terminal window connected to the edge-device VM.

-Binaries for the edge device agent are already copied to your device, you can find them in `~/horizon-edge-packages`
+Binaries for the edge device agent are already copied to your device, you can find them in ~/horizon-edge-packages directory.

+Change the working directory to horizon-edge-packages

+`cd ~/horizon-edge-packages`

 In order to register edge-device VM as a managed edge device you need 2 additional items:
 - **api key** to authenticate yourself to the Edge Management hub